kiranvenom1209/voerynth-os/README.md

-# Vœrynth OS
+# Vœrynth OS — Private Investor & Contributor Edition

-> **The Neural Interface of Vœrynth Système — a local-first command deck for estates and superyachts.
-Real-time.
+> **The Neural Interface of Vœrynth Système — a couture command deck for estates and superyachts.
+Local-first.
 Voice-ready.
 Zero-cloud by default.**

-Vœrynth OS is the **Layer 5 interface** of **Vœrynth Système**: a premium control deck (web + mobile) built to operate on a private local network and connect into a local automation backbone (Home Assistant at the state/integration layer).
-The goal is not "more dashboards" — it's **less friction**: the environment should feel intelligently managed, and the interface should exist mainly for confirmation, exceptions, and deliberate control.
+Vœrynth OS is the **Layer 5 interface** of **Vœrynth Système**, our luxury automation startup founded by **Danny Sneham (Founder)** and **Kiran Karthikeyan Achari (Co-Founder)**.
+This repository is private and shared only with investors, trusted collaborators, and approved contributors for evaluation and build-out.
+The product vision is not "more dashboards" — it's **less friction**: environments that manage themselves quietly, with interfaces reserved for confirmation, exceptions, and deliberate control.

 ---